Nolan-code/Inverted-Pendulum-Neural-ODE/Experiments/06_HNN_v2/readme.md

 ### Fifth model
-In this experiment, the architecture of the model has changed.
-In the previous model, it compute directly the hamiltonian based on (sin, cos, w) while this time, the model will separately compute the two component of the Hamiltonian.
-The first will try to learn (1/2) * w**2 only knowing w and the second one will learn 1 - cos(theta) only knowing sin(theta) and cos(theta).
+In this experiment, a Hamiltonian Neural Network is trained to learn the Hamiltonian of an inverted pendulum system.
+The state of the system is represented using the tuple:

+  x=(sin⁡θ,cos⁡θ,ω)

+This representation is used to handle the periodicity of the angular variable θ.
+The neural network learns a scalar-valued Hamiltonian H(x), from which the time derivatives of the state are recovered using Hamilton’s equations.
 #### Analysis
+- Despite trying a new architecture, the neural network still exhibits the same issue: it systematically places the stable equilibrium point at 0 instead of pi.
 - The learned Hamiltonian is defined up to a symmetry in the angular coordinate.
 While the model reproduces the correct dynamics, the absolute position of the stable equilibrium is not identifiable from data alone.

 #### Conclusion